Catfish from Farm to Table

 Inspection is mandatory but grading is voluntary.
 NOAA established U.S. Grades A, B and C for fresh or frozen catfish.
 Grade A catfish will possess good flavor and odor and be within the limits specified for defects in the grade determination.
 Grades B and C will possess reasonably good flavor and odor and be within the limits specified for defects in the grade determination.

 U.S. farm-raised catfish are not given hormones.
 These fish are also not routinely raised with antibiotics.
-Only in rare instances when medication is required to treat an illness is U.S. farm-raised catfish treated with a prescribed dose of antibiotics.
-A “withdrawal” period is required from the time antibiotics are administered before the fish can be harvested.
+U.S. farm-raised catfish may be treated with a prescribed dose of antibiotics only when medication is required to treat an illness.
+Catfish must be off the antibiotic treatment for a specified “withdrawal” period before the fish can be harvested.
 This ensures that no residues are present in the fish’s system.
 Catfish are randomly tested for drug residues as part of FSIS’ inspection activities.

 What Color is Catfish Meat?